Step Properties Dialog General Tab

 Name: Used to identify the step when building (required).

-This section of the step properties dialog General tab is used to define a build rule to determine if a step and its children will be built or skipped during a build.
-This is a powerful capability that allows selective execution of project steps based on the value of macros, script, or environment variables, implementing of loop constructs (performing a step or set of steps a certain number of times, until some condition is reached, once for each line in a file, etc.), and more.
-If Always build this step and child steps when checked is selected, no build rule will be evaluated and the step will be built if checked (this is the default).
+This section of the step properties dialog General tab is used to define the conditions for whether a step will be built or skipped during a build.
+This is a powerful capability that allows selective execution of project steps based on the value of a build profile, macros, script, or environment variables, implementing of loop constructs (performing a step or set of steps a certain number of times, until some condition is reached, once for each line in a file, etc.), and more.

-Select Build only when macro or expression to define a build rule for the step.
+If Build this step and children when checked and profile matches is selected, no build rule will be evaluated.
+Select Build only if macro or expression to define a build rule for the step.
 Enter the expression to evaluate, the comparison to use, and the value to compare with.
 When building, Visual Build evaluates the rule, and builds the step and its children if the rule evaluates to a true condition and skips the step if it doesn't.
 The following rule comparisons are supported:

 |is undefined||Builds the step if the macro (i.e., %MYMACRO%) does not exist|

 |is defined||Builds the step if the macro is exists|

 |contains||Build if the expression contains the string in the following field (macros and/or script can be used in either field)|